 Replica 1903 Wright Flyer

-Commissioned by the Virginia Air & Space Center and built by Arizona Models in 97 days, the replica 1903 Wright Flyer was the first flyer in the United States to be completed for the Centennial of Flight.
+Commissioned by the Virginia Air & Space Science Center and built by Arizona Models in 97 days, the replica 1903 Wright Flyer was the first flyer in the United States to be completed for the Centennial of Flight.
 The original Wright Flyer is known for achieving the “first flight” at Kitty Hawk, North Carolina, on December 17, 1903.
 An accurate reproduction of the first powered airplane this replica is within 21 lbs. of the original Wright Flyer.

 YF-16 "Fighting Falcon"